Introduction: What they say

-This study suggests, for the first time, a vitamin-based antiviral therapy against RNA viruses such as neuroinvasive West Nile virus (WNV).
+This study suggests, for the first time, an miRNA-based antiviral therapy against RNA viruses, such as neuroinvasive West Nile virus (WNV).

 MiR-660, by increasing the expression of its target gene, it may increase the expression of RIPK3 (Figure 1).
 Thereby, it may: (1) augment chemokine levels; (2) trigger neuroinflammation; (3) stall neuroinvasive West Nile virus replication; (4) promote clearance of neuroinvasive West Nile virus (WNV); and (5) strengthen antiviral immunity against RNA viruses.

 Thus, pharmacological formulations encompassing “MiR-660 or its activators either alone or in combination with any of the known antiviral compounds” may be used to treat infections caused by neuroinvasive West Nile virus (Figures 1-2 ).

 Idea Proposed/Formulated (with experimental evidence) by: Dr L Boominathan Ph.D.

 Undisclosed mechanistic information: How does MiR-660 increase the expression of Receptor-interacting protein kinase-3 (RIPK3)?

 For payment and purchase details, you may reach us at email@example.com